 F1 VISA FOR ACADEMIC STUDENTS

-The F-1 Academic Student visa classification is appropriate for foreign nationals qualified to attend a full course of study at colleges, universities, conservatories, or academic high schools in the U.S. The applicant must be enrolled in a program or course of study that culminates in a degree, diploma, or certificate and your school must be authorized by the U.S. government to accept international students.
+The F1 visa classification for Academic Students is appropriate for foreign nationals qualified to attend a full course of study at colleges, universities, conservatories, or academic high schools in the U.S. The applicant must be enrolled in a program or course of study that culminates in a degree, diploma, or certificate and your school must be authorized by the U.S. government to accept international students.
 This visa was designed for international students looking to study at an American, educational institution.

 Our fee structure is unique to us as we strive to tailor our services for each client individually.
 We adapt price standards that are capable of fluctuating for each client depending on their unique needs.
 Clients may retain us for one or all of the above steps/services.